hypervel/hypervel.org/docs/docs/queues.md

 #### Max Attempts

 If one of your queued jobs is encountering an error, you likely do not want it to keep retrying indefinitely.
-Therefore, Laravel Hyperf provides various ways to specify how many times or for how long a job may be attempted.
+Therefore, Hypervel provides various ways to specify how many times or for how long a job may be attempted.

 One approach to specifying the maximum number of times a job may be attempted is via the `--tries` switch on the Artisan command line.
 This will apply to all jobs processed by the worker unless the job being processed specifies the number of times it may be attempted: